 But because of its characteristic of breaking the link with the parent material, it contributes to health risks.
-As a result, vinyl chloride is one of the vital chemicals considered to be the first known human carcinogenic substance.
+As a result, vinyl chloride is a vital chemical considered the first known human carcinogenic substance.

 Similarly, formaldehyde components can lead to nasal cancer and leukemia.
 Phthalates are also responsible for acting as the pseudo-human hormone that easily leads to girls’ puberty.
 Unfortunately, in later years, it may also lead to developing breast cancer.

-Finally, many human illnesses are remotely related to the practice of drinking coffee in a plastic cup.
+Finally, many human illnesses are remotely related to drinking coffee in a plastic cup.
 These illnesses include mammary gland stimulation, respiratory disorders, diabetes, prostate cancer cell stimulation, etc.

 1. Increase cardiovascular activity